 Placements are contingent on locating a student teaching placement and a qualified supervisor.
 Request may be denied if either is not available.
-All policies in the HLGU Teacher Education Handbook also pertain to the placement. (adopted in April 2022)
+All policies in the HLGU Teacher Education Handbook also pertain to the placement (adopted in April 2022).

 - 10. Teacher candidates employed as teaching assistants may request a student teaching placement in the classroom where they are currently employed if they meet the requirements and policies outlined in Appendix A. - 11.
-Teacher candidates employed as the teacher-of-record can request a student teaching placement in the classroom where they are currently employed.
+Teacher candidates employed as the teacher-of-record can request a student teaching placement in the classroom where they are currently employed. - 12.
+Teacher candidates seeking to be a teacher-of-record while completing his/her student teaching semester must: - a) Possess satisfactory upper-level field experience/practicum dispositions (no score of less than 3 on any disposition). - b) Complete an application, which is embedded within the Student Teaching Application, and submit it to the Teacher Education Committee for approval by a three-fourths vote.